onedayatatime/spiritsoulbody/docs/evil-spirit.md

 #### Jesus gave authority to His disciples
 > Jesus ... gave them (12 disciples) authority to drive out impure spirits ... - **Matthew 10:1**
 > Calling the Twelve to him, he began to send them out two by two and gave them authority over impure spirits - **Mark 6:7**
 > The seventy-two returned with joy and said, “Lord, even the demons submit to us in your name.” ....
 However, do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven.” - **Luke 10:17,20**

+#### Jesus' disciples chased
+> For with shrieks, impure spirits came out of many, and many who were paralyzed or lame were healed. - **Acts 8:7**
+> She kept this up for many days.
+Finally Paul became so annoyed that he turned around and said to the spirit, “In the name of Jesus Christ I command you to come out of her!”
+At that moment the spirit left her. - **Acts 16:18**
+> so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them. - **Acts 19:12**
+> Some Jews who went around driving out evil spirits tried to invoke the name of the Lord Jesus over those who were demon-possessed.
+They would say, “In the name of the Jesus whom Paul preaches, I command you to come out.” - **Acts 19:13**

 **Inferences**